everyday-cc/ai/_news/2022-11-28-investors-are-losing-patience-with-slow-pace-of-driverless-cars.md

         height: 630
         isCached: true
   - title: "Baidu Announces Plan to Build the World's Largest Fully Driverless Ride-Hailing Service Area in 2023"
-    excerpt: "Baidu plans to establish the world's largest fully driverless ride-hailing service area in 2023Baidu continues to show growth momentum as the"
+    excerpt: "The plan outlined a goal to expand the operation area for Baidu's fully driverless robotaxis ...
+Closed-loop data system to further enhance the intelligence of autonomous driving SHARE THIS ..."
-    publishedDateTime: 2022-11-29T06:34:00Z
+    publishedDateTime: 2022-11-29T14:28:00Z
     webUrl: "https://markets.businessinsider.com/news/stocks/baidu-announces-plan-to-build-the-world-s-largest-fully-driverless-ride-hailing-service-area-in-2023-1031941173"
     type: article
     provider:
       name: Business Insider
       domain: businessinsider.com
-    quality: 51
+    quality: 49
   - title: "Alstom demonstrates driverless shunting"
     excerpt: "Alstom has demonstrated for the first time the deployment of ATO at Grade of Automation (GoA) 4 on a shunting locomotive, enabling driverless operation."
     publishedDateTime: 2022-11-29T16:39:00Z